 Possible Outcomes of the IRP: Decision that an action/failure to act (a) is or is not within ICANN’s Mission and/or (b) was undertaken in a manner that violates ICANN’s Commitments or Core Values.
 The intent is that IRP decisions should be binding on ICANN.

-Decisions of the IRP are not subject to appeal (except for review of very limited issues such whether the outcome exceeded the permissible scope of the arbitration or was procured by fraud or corruption.
+Decisions of the IRP Panel are not subject to appeal (except for review of very limited issues such whether the outcome exceeded the permissible scope of the arbitration or was procured by fraud or corruption.
 However, the panel may not direct the Board or ICANN on how to amend specific decisions, it shall only be able to make decisions that confirm a decision by ICANN, or cancel a decision, totally or in parts.

 This balance between the absence of appeal and the limitation to the type of decision made is intended to mitigate the potential effect that one key decision of the panel might have on several third parties, and to avoid that the panel’s outcome overcomes the Board in its fiduciary duties.